QUASI EXPERIMENT

 5. Script development: Refining scripts based on research and creative input, ensuring they align with program goals.

-Post-production: Lessons on post-production in radio might include:
+l Post-production: Lessons on post-production in radio might include:

 1. Editing techniques: Using audio editing software to enhance recordings, remove errors, and improve clarity.